pauldijou/redux-act/README.md

 replace('a'); // stringStore.getState() === 'a'
 append('b', 'c', 'd'); // stringStore.getState() === 'abcd'

+// If you really need serializable actions, using string constant rather
+// than runtime generated id, just use a uppercase description (with eventually some underscores)
+// and it will be use as the id of the action const doSomething = createAction('STRING_CONSTANT');
+doSomething(1); // {__id__: 'STRING_CONSTANT', type: 'STRING_CONSTANT', payload: 1}

 // Little bonus, if you need to support metadata around your action,
 // like needed data but not really part of the payload, you add a second function const metaAction = createAction('desc', arg => arg, arg => {meta: 'so meta!'});